-- 1. There will be a showmanship contest in each of the following departments: Beef, Sheep, Goat, Swine, Yak and Horse.
+- 1. There will be a showmanship contest in each of the following departments: Beef, Sheep, Goat, Swine, Yak, Dog, Cat, Poultry, Rabbit, Fiber, Mini Horse, utility projects and Horse.
 The competition will be held before each species show. - 2.
 These contests will be divided into two age groups: Junior and Senior, and are open to any and only bona fide 4-H member showing livestock in the 4-H Show.
 For the purpose of this contest only, Juniors 8-13 years of age; Seniors 14-18 years of age as of December 31 of the 4-H year. - 3.
 Any showmanship animal must have been shown in a 4-H show class. - 4.
-Contestants must show their own animals in this contest and may be asked to trade animals with other contestants at the discretion of the judge. - 5.
-Contestants will be judged on their skill as "showmen", on their dress and the appearance of their animals before the judges.
+Contestants must show their own animals in this contest and may be asked to trade animals with other contestants at the discretion of the judge. - Contestants will be judged on their skill as "showmen", on their dress and the appearance of their animals before the judges.
 The breed or individual conformation of the animals shown will not be considered. - 6.
 If an animal is discovered to have a testicle retained in its body cavity, the animal may be used in Open Show only.
-See pg24, rule 38 - 7.
-Winners receive awards as there are no glue for pictures and paper, and consider wires, zip ties, or staples to attach bulkier items.
-DO NOT attach items that are so heavy that your board can't stand or fold.
+See pg 24, rule 38 - 7.
+Winners receive awards as there are no premiums paid in Showmanship.